PeterC66/m4ops/NotesStandardsPractices.md

     - /places/xxx - OPSDetails for XXX studye, with all its bits and arrays
   - /continents - continent/country/location/study (each has M4OPS:true where it is/contains an included study)
   - /m4opsdata - the M4OPS.json file, with all its bits and arrays
+  - /featurelayers/OPS_Xxxx - the given feature layer from the given OPS in FeatureLayers

 ### Connecting to MongoDB